 3.2 Definitions specific to IEEE Std 802.11 Change the following definitions as follow:

-segmentation and reassembly: The process of partitioning a large medium access control (MAC) service data unit (MSDU) into a sequence of maximum size MAC protocol data units (MPDUs), each carrying an MSDU segment.
-The process of recombining a set of segmented MPDUs into an MSDU is known as reassembly.
+segmentation: The process of partitioning a large medium access control (MAC) service data unit (MSDU) into a sequence of maximum size MAC protocol data units (MPDUs), each carrying an MSDU segment.

+reassembly : The process of recombining a set of segmented MPDUs into a large medium access control (MAC) service data unit (MSDU).